 One thing that we should realize is that rejection is not personal.
 It only seems like that because it is our natural response to look at it in that way.
 When people feel uncomfortable or when their needs are unmet, their instinct is to remove themselves from the situation to avoid irritation or getting hurt.

 People look for different things in a relationship and this also comes with expectations.
 I am the type of person who cannot stand superficial conversations for too long.
 There are other people who want superficial relationships.
 That’s fine, it is just not for me.
-If you approach me thinking that I am fine with only superficial contact, and I’ll give you hints that I want deeper connection.
+If you approach me thinking that I am fine with only superficial contact, I’ll give you hints that I want a deeper connection.
 There is a possibility that one of the two is going to reject the other for not meeting expectations.
 Other times rejection can be caused by an incompatibility of values, beliefs, or personality types between people.

 Rejection is complex and influenced by multiple things.
 Things that we are sometimes unconscious of.
 That’s why it is good to reflect on what happened to find out whether it was your own behaviour that caused people to move away, whether it was completely on them, or on neither of you.